0bIivi0n/0bIivi0n/README.md

 much bigger than the video game industry itself, much bigger than I could even imagine.

 Of course, video games will always be a part of my life and i'll keep exploring this domain (at least by myself), but i'm eager to discover others as well.
-That is why I decided to embark for the Full-Stack Developper trip, and see where it takes me 🗺️🧭
+That is why I decided to embark for the Full-Stack Developer trip, and see where it takes me 🗺️🧭

 <!--
 **0bIivi0n/0bIivi0n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.